INFORMSJoC/2024.0682/README.md

 ## Data and Instructions to Run CISGNN

-We use four real-world datasets: Ciao, Epinions, Philadelphia, and Tucson.
+We use four real-world datasets: Ciao,
+Epinions, Yelp(Philadelphia), and Yelp(Tucson).
 Each dataset contains user-item ratings and social trust relationships.
 The datasets are located in the `data/raw/` directory:

 - `data/raw/Ciao/`
 - `data/raw/Epinions/`
 - `data/raw/Philadelphia/`
 - `data/raw/Tucson/`

-Each folder contains rating and trust files.
-The code will automatically process and use these datasets.
+Each folder contains rating and trust files. `src/dataloader.py` will automatically process and use these datasets.
+The processed data sets are stored in the `data/processed/` directory.
+You can also obtain the original dataset by clicking on the following hyperlink:[Ciao](https://www.cse.msu.edu/~tangjili/trust.html), [Epinions](https://www.cse.msu.edu/~tangjili/datasetcode/truststudy.html), [Yelp](https://www.kaggle.com/datasets/yelp-dataset/yelp-dataset).
+Becides, `data/proc_yelp.py` provides code on how to handle Yelp's dataset.

 ### Running the Code